Policies & Contracts

 Employee The Employee is responsible for applying for LTD as appropriate and communicating with Leave Administration, including providing additional information, as necessary.

-Leave Administration Leave Administration is responsible for communicating with the LTD provider, the Employee, and the HRP or other unit representative as appropriate.
+Leave Administration Leave Administration is responsible for communicating with the LTD insurance carrier, the Employee, and the HRP or other unit representative as appropriate.

 Related Information: